-Recently, connections were shown between DLA initiating on a long line to the Stationary DLA \cite{procaccia2019stationary,procaccia2020stationary,mu2022scaling} and Stationary Hastings-Levotov \cite{berger2022growth,berger2025logarithmic,procaccia2021dimension}.
-An astounding feature of the Stationary Hastings-Levitov setting, is that no particle size normalization is required to avoid blowup, allowing the aggregate to be constructed using i.i.d. copies of the conformal slit map.
+Recently, connections were shown between DLA {initiated} on a long line to the Stationary DLA \cite{procaccia2019stationary,procaccia2020stationary,mu2022scaling} and Stationary Hastings-Levitov \cite{berger2022growth,berger2025logarithmic,procaccia2021dimension}.
+An {important} feature of the Stationary Hastings-Levitov setting is that no particle size normalization is required to avoid {blow-up}, allowing the aggregate to be constructed using i.i.d. copies of the conformal slit map.

 DLA on a cylinder was widely studied in both the physics and mathematics literature \cite{benjamini2008diffusion,kol1998solution,marchetti2012stationary}.
-Two main questions that arise in majority of DLA studies are the asymptotic growth rate, and the number of arms.
-Mostly these questions remain resistant to rigorous treatment (see \cite{procaccia2020stabilization} for discussion and some rigorous results in a wedge).
+Two main questions that arise in {the} majority of DLA studies are the asymptotic growth rate, and the number of arms. {Most of} these questions remain resistant to rigorous treatment (see \cite{procaccia2020stabilization} for discussion and some rigorous results in a wedge).
 For DLA in the cylinder $\mathbb{Z}/N \mathbb{Z}\times \mathbb{Z}$, it is easy to prove that only a single infinite arm exists, but it is hard to evaluate the asymptotic growth rate or the one-arm domination time, as a function of $N\to\infty$.
-Indeed, at any given time $t>0$, there is a probability of $\left(\frac{1}{N}\right)^N$ for the event that the next $N$ particles will connect into a horizontal line of height one more than the maximal height at time $t$ (see Figure \ref{fig:dla_one_arm}).
+Indeed, at any given time $t>0$, {with probability $\left(\frac{1}{N}\right)^N$}, the next $N$ particles will connect into a horizontal line of {one unit above the current} maximal height at time $t$ (see Figure \ref{fig:dla_one_arm}).

 \tikzset{every picture/.style={line width=0.75pt}}